jvican/jvican.github.io/content/post/reduce-compile-times.md

 ## TL;DR

-This blog post explains how to reduce compilation times caused by macros and implicit searches by using a compiler plugin called `scalac-profiling` and the new statistics infrastructure in `2.12.5`.

-These tools allow us to get a 8x speedup in [Bloop](https://scalacenter.github.io/bloop/), an application that makes an intense use of automatic typeclass derivation via Shapeless.
+We use a compiler plugin (`scalac-profiling`) and the new statistics infrastructure merged in Scala `2.12.5` to achieve speedups of 8x in the compilation time of one of the modules of [Bloop](https://scalacenter.github.io/bloop/), an application that makes an intense use of automatic typeclass derivation via Shapeless.

 You can expect similar speedups in either applications that rely on Shapeless to do automatic typeclass derivation or applications that make a heavy use of implicits and macros.

 This is a blog post rich in details and so it may take you some time to digest fully.
-If you're only interested in the TL;DR version and are already familiar with the causes of slow compilation times in Shapeless-like code, [check out directly the detective work]({{< ref "#the-cost-of-implicit-macros" >}}).
+If you're only interested in the TL;DR version and are already familiar with the causes of slow compilation times in Shapeless-like code, skip the context and [check out directly the detective work]({{< ref "#the-cost-of-implicit-macros" >}}).

-In the [Conclusion]({{< ref "#conclusion" >}}), you will find a summary of what we achieve throughout the whole blog post.
+If you want to apply the same procedure in your project, reading the whole blog post is **highly recommended**.

+The [Conclusion]({{< ref "#conclusion" >}}) sums up all we've achieved throught the blog post, though the interesting bits are in the details.

 ## The codebase